 What Is Styrofoam?

-EPS is one of the best cushioning materials for protecting products during shipping.
-While the claims that it is not biodegradable are true, the claims that it is not recyclable are totally false.
-EPS foam packaging can be extruded back into solid PS pellets.
-These can be used to produce many new items in PS plastic including coat hangers, CD cases and picture frames.
+While the claims that EPS is not biodegradable are true, this doesn’t mean that it can’t be recycled.
+EPS foam packaging can be extruded back into solid polystyrene pellets.
+These pellets can then be used to make items like coat hangers, picture frames, foodservice packaging and more.

 If you need EPS foam recycling equipment, Foam Equipment and Consulting can help.
 We are a proud supplier of Heger foam recycling equipment and can help you find an EPS recycling compactor or grinding equipment that meets your company’s needs.

 Questions About Our EPS Recycling Equipment?
 Contact Us Today

 Founded in 1989, Foam Equipment & Consulting Co.(FE&C) has been a key supplier of recycling equipment for the expandable polystyrene packaging industry.
 We pride ourselves on providing superior product lines and outstanding customer service.
 And with more than 100 years of expandable foam molding experience on our hands, we can help you with your recycling or molding machinery specifications.
 If you have any questions or need help finding the right solution, feel free to contact us.
 We’d be more than happy to assist you.